learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ## Analyze the final result

-Finally, use the best value for the regularization parameter according to AIC and BIC, and compare R-squared and RMSE using train-test split.
+Finally, use the best value for the regularization parameter according to AIC and BIC, and compare $R^2$ and RMSE using train-test split.
 Compare with the baseline model.

 Remember, you can find the Root Mean Squared Error (RMSE) by setting `squared=False` inside the function (see [the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html)), and the RMSE returns values that are in the same units as our target - so we can see how far off our predicted sale prices are in dollars.